Everest base Camp Luxury Lodge Trek

 Before traveling to Nepal, it is recommended to consider vaccines such as Hepatitis A, Typhoid, and Tetanus.
 Vaccines for Rabies, Japanese Encephalitis, and Malaria may also be advised depending on your activities and areas of visit.
 However, no vaccines are mandatory for entry into Nepal.
 Before taking any vaccines, it is essential to consult with your doctor to ensure you receive the appropriate advice tailored to your health and travel plans.

-To make your arrival in Nepal smoother, filling out the online visa application form before your trip is highly recommended.
-You can complete the form through the official Nepal Immigration website at www.nepalimmigration.gov.np, saving you time at the entry point.
+To make your arrival in Nepal smoother, we highly recommend filling out the online visa application form before your trip.
+You can complete the form through the official Nepal Immigration website, saving you time at the entry point.
 On-arrival visas are available at Nepal’s entry points for most travelers.
 However, citizens of countries like Nigeria, Ghana, Zimbabwe, Swaziland, Cameroon, Somalia, Liberia, Ethiopia, Iraq, Palestine, Afghanistan, and Syria must obtain a visa from the nearest Nepalese embassy or consulate.
-The tourist visa fees are US$ 30 for 15 days, US$ 50 for 30 days, and US$ 125 for 90 days.
+The tourist visa fees are US$30 for 15 days, US$50 for 30 days, and US$125 for 90 days.
 Filling out the online visa form before arrival will help ensure a more efficient and hassle-free entry into Nepal.

-Our website accepts USD, CAD, GBP, Euro, and AUD payments.
+Our website accepts payments in USD, CAD, GBP, EUR, and AUD.
 If you reside in a country using these currencies, you can make payments directly from your bank account.
 Paying through your bank account will save you the 3% credit card processing fee.
 A deposit of at least 30% of the total cost is required to confirm this Luxury Everest Base Camp Trek.
 The remaining balance must be paid 30 days before your arrival.
-You can pay using Visa, Maestro, MasterCard, American Express, and other major credit cards, but please note that credit card fees are additional to the tour cost if you choose this payment method.
+You can pay using Visa, Maestro, MasterCard, American Express, and other major credit cards.
+Please note that credit card fees are additional to the tour cost if you choose this payment method.

 We strongly recommend purchasing a SIM card for reliable internet access in Nepal.
 The two main providers are Nepal Telecom (government-owned) and NCELL (privately owned).
 Getting your SIM card at the airport is best, where staff can assist with activation and data plan selection.
 A SIM card will make contacting us and locating our airport representative easier.
 Alternatively, you can also get an eSIM at Kathmandu Airport.

 You can access free WiFi at the Everest View Hotel on Day 5 during the Luxury Everest Base Camp Trek.
 From Day 6 onward, you must purchase an internet package at the lodge counter, which costs around USD 6-7 for 24 hours of WiFi access.
-Please note that the internet can only be used at the lodge.
+Please note that internet access is only available at the lodge.

 You can use your mobile phone and mobile data with a strong signal in Lukla, Namche, and Tengboche.
-We recommend using an NTC SIM card for data, which is more reliable than NCELL.
+We recommend using an NTC SIM card for data, as it is more reliable than Ncell.
 Occasionally, mobile data may work in Dingboche and Gorakshep, but in Lobuche and Pheriche, mobile data access is unavailable.

 Up to Namche, you can charge your electronic devices, such as mobile phones, cameras, and power banks, without any cost.
 However, after Namche, you will need to pay approximately 4-5 USD to charge your gadgets at the lodges.
 Electricity is generally available throughout the Luxury Everest Base Camp Trek.
 Additionally, for extra comfort, you can request an electric blanket for an additional fee of 15-20 USD per night.

-We will provide The Everest Hotel or similar hotels in Kathmandu in the Everest Base Camp Luxury Lodge Trek.
-We will provide Yeti Mountain Home (luxury lodges in the Everest region) in available places and Hotel Everest View in Namche during trekking.
+We will provide accommodations at the Everest Hotel or similar hotels in Kathmandu during the Everest Base Camp Luxury Lodge Trek.
+We will provide accommodations at Yeti Mountain Home (luxury lodges in the Everest region) and Hotel Everest View in Namche during the trek.
 One night in Rivendell Lodge, Deboche, and you need to spend five nights in the best available local lodge with full facilities.

 All accommodations for the Everest Base Camp trek are on a twin-sharing basis.
-Single hotel accommodation is also available by paying an additional USD 1000 per person on the package price.
+Single hotel accommodation is also available for an additional USD 1,000 per person, payable on top of the package price.
 However, a single room is only available in luxury lodges in the mountains and Kathmandu Valley.
 A single room may not be available in standard lodges during the trekking season.

-Once you have landed in Lukla, the usual trekking trail to the Everest Base Camp will take place; however, the accommodation will be in the superior hotels of the region.
+Once you have landed in Lukla, the usual trekking trail to Everest Base Camp will commence; however, accommodations will be in the region’s superior hotels.
 Peregrine Treks & Expedition Pvt.
 Ltd. would like to assure the clients that with this luxury Everest Base Camp Trek package, you would get excellent premier accommodation in the region.

 Typically, hotels up to Deboche offer hot water facilities for showers.
 However, we do not recommend taking showers after reaching Namche.
 Please bring wet wipes to clean your body instead.